 Water shut offs will not impact Park Tower or any other buildings on the East side of Sheridan.
 And, unless they find any surprises such as unexpected buried utility lines or problems with sewer lines or basins, the expectation is they will only shutdown the curbside southbound lane of traffic.
 The middle south bound lane and both north bound lanes of traffic will remain open.

 Of course, that will create inconveniences from time to time, particularly during high traffic periods of day.
-The committed to flaggers and ample signage to be present to help keep drivers routed and aware.
-Work is expected Mondays through Fridays between 7am to 3:3opm, weather permitting.
+They committed to flaggers and ample signage to be present to help keep drivers routed and aware.
+Work is expected Mondays through Fridays between 7am to 3:30pm, weather permitting.
 So those early morning hours could see some entanglements, particularly for southbound traffic.
 There are days work may go beyond 3:30pm, if surprises are found.
 Since water will be off to impacted buildings, they expressed a commitment to keep working until water is turned back on each working day.

 But again…water shut offs will only impact communities on the west side of Sheridan.